MarcusCubero/Comp_Org_Final_Project/README.md

 ## Link to Arduino Code

-This is the Repository for the code: https://github.com/johnslw26/MarcusLucasStopwatch
+This is the Repository for the code: <a href="https://github.com/johnslw26/MarcusLucasStopwatch"></a>

 ### Code Description